HBRS-SDP/WS24-physiological-computing/HriPhysioLib/data/README.md

 # Synthetic Physiological Data Generator

-This project generates synthetic physiological data based on user input for sensor type, duration, and sampling rate.
+This project generates synthetic physiological data based on user input for sensor type, duration, and sampling rate from [NeuroKit2 Library](https://github.com/neuropsychology/NeuroKit).
 The generated data can be useful for testing and research purposes in physiological computing.

 ## Steps to Setup and Run